Bounding the average gate fidelity of composite channels using the unitarity: Composite infidelities in terms of component infidelities

 \section{Composite infidelities in terms of component infidelities}

-We now prove that unitary noise processes lead to the fastest growth in the total infidelity of a circuit.
-In particular, we obtain strict bounds on the infidelity of a composite noise process in terms of the infidelities of the components and show that the bounds are saturated by unitary processes for all even-dimensional systems.
+We now prove that unitary error processes lead to the fastest growth in the total infidelity of a circuit.
+In particular, we obtain strict bounds on the infidelity of a composite error process in terms of the infidelities of the components and show that the bounds are saturated by unitary processes for all even-dimensional systems.

 We first obtain a bound on the infidelity of the composition of two channels that strictly improves on the corresponding bound of Ref.~\cite{Kimmel2014}.
 We also show that the improved bound is saturated for all values of the relevant variables.
-Therefore \cref{thm:chi00_bound} gives the optimal bounds on the infidelity of the composite in terms of only the infidelities of the components, and so obtaining a more precise estimate of the composite infidelity requires further information about the noise.
+Therefore \cref{thm:chi00_bound} gives the optimal bounds on the infidelity of the composite in terms of only the infidelities of the components, and so obtaining a more precise estimate of the composite infidelity requires further information about the errors.
 We then obtain an upper bound on the infidelity of the composition of $m$ channels that inherits the tightness of the bound for the composition of two channels.

 We present the following bounds in terms of the $\chi$ matrix, though the results can be rewritten in terms of other linear functions of the infidelity using \cref{tab:conversion}.
 For example, consider the composition of $m$ noisy operations $\mc{X}_i$ with equal infidelity, that is, $r(\mc X_i)= r$.
 Then by \cref{thm:chi00_bound_n} and \cref{tab:conversion}, the total infidelity of the composite process is at most